A classification system for social sector initiatives and entities

 We want to get government grantmakers, philanthropists, not-for-profit organisations, businesses, social investors, donors - anyone who's contributing money, time or other forms of support to create change - to start speaking the same language.
 It's the first crucial step in the march towards evidence-based practice and accelerated outcomes.

-The development of CLASSIE builds upon Our Community's 15 years of work with grantmakers and not-for-profits, and our extensive investigations of domestic and international innovations in government and philanthropic grantmaking.
+The development of CLASSIE builds upon Our Community's two decades of work with grantmakers and not-for-profits, and our extensive investigations of domestic and international innovations in government and philanthropic grantmaking.

-CLASSIE is currently being rolled out across Our Community platforms including GiveNow, GoodJobs, the Funding Centre's EasyGrants Database, the Institute of Community Directors Australia's Board Matching Service, and our grants management platform, SmartyGrants.
+CLASSIE is used across Our Community platforms including GiveNow, GoodJobs, the Funding Centre's EasyGrants Database, the Institute of Community Directors Australia's Board Matching Service, and our grants management platform, SmartyGrants.

 All of these services involve collecting information from social-change organisations about who they are and what they do.
 Joining them up provides an unprecedented opportunity for the tens of thousands of not-for-profit organisations and grantmakers who are working to create positive social change.
 With the implementation of CLASSIE, and the cooperation of our partners, Our Community is spearheading the generation of data-backed evidence and powerful insights that have never been available before.

-This is the most exciting time in history for policy-makers, grantmakers and change-makers.
+This is the most exciting time in history for policy-makers, not-for-profit practitioners, grantmakers and other change-makers.
 New tools provide us with opportunities for streamlining, acceleration, and smarter, more evidence-driven practice.

 Big data provides opportunities for big impact.
 Application of a common data schema - a taxonomy - is an essential first step.
-By providing a better picture of where and to whom money is flowing, and to what use it is being put, CLASSIE will ultimately enable changes that will strengthen our nation's fabric.
+By providing a better picture of where and to whom money is flowing, and to what use it is being put, CLASSIE will ultimately enable changes that will strengthen the social, economic and environmental fabric of our communities.

 Now is the time to act.
-We have the technological tools we need, and with hundreds of grantmakers of all sizes and types across Australia (and internationally) using SmartyGrants, and tens of thousands of not-for-profits using our other websites and services, we have the tools that can pull it all together.
+We have the technological tools we need, and with hundreds of grantmakers of all sizes and types using SmartyGrants, and tens of thousands of not-for-profits using our other websites and services, we have the tools that can pull it all together.

-CLASSIE will underpin efforts to join the dots from platform to platform, organisation to organisation, outcome to outcome.
+CLASSIE underpins efforts to join the dots from platform to platform, organisation to organisation, outcome to outcome.

-In 2014 we linked up with the United States-based Foundation Center and chose its Philanthropy Classification System (PCS) as the base for our own taxonomy.
+In 2014 Our Community selected the Philanthropy Classification System (PCS), an initiative of the Foundation Center (now Candid) in the United States, as the base for our own taxonomy.
 Re-released by the Foundation Center in July 2015, the PCS represented the most relevant, most up to date and most internationally focused taxonomy available.
 We were granted permission to use the taxonomy as the base of an Australian classification system under a modified Creative Commons licence.

-As soon as the revised version of the PCS was released, we swung into action, identifying more than 50 local subject matter experts and farming relevant sections out to them to review.
+As soon as the revised version of the PCS was released, we swung into action, identifying more than 50 Australian subject matter experts and allocating relevant sections to them to review.
 We assessed their feedback and adapted the PCS accordingly.
 Some areas of the PCS were tweaked, others completely redrawn as CLASSIE began to take shape.

 We took a minimum-possible-change approach to ensure that we remained as true as possible to the PCS, an approach designed to ensure that our schema was practical and relevant for Australian organisations while also leaving open the possibility of streamlined international data sharing.

-In April 2016, we released CLASSIE 1.0 and started integrating relevant parts into various Our Community websites and platforms.
+In April 2016, we released CLASSIE 1.0 for Australian social sector organisations, and started integrating its listings into various Our Community websites and platforms.
 More feedback followed, resulting in Version 1.1, which was released in August 2016.
 A big milestone was reached in November 2016, with the release of CLASSIE 2.0 and the move to incorporate parts of CLASSIE into SmartyGrants, Our Community's grants management platform.
 This move made the Subject and Beneficiaries sections of CLASSIE available to hundreds of grantmakers and, through them, many thousands of not-for-profit organisations.

 In August 2017, we released CLASSIE 2.1, which was adopted by GiveNow, Our Community's online donations platform.
 This release saw some significant changes to the Organisation sections as well as a name and concept change to the Beneficiaries section, which is now a more versatile Population section.